 - Diana Ajih from HotBeautyHealth earns $9,797/mo from her blog.

 Want to start a blog but don’t know where to begin?
-Check out the step by step instruction on how to start a blog.
+Check out step by step instruction on how to buy a cheap domain and hosting for your WordPress blog.

 Now that you have your blog set up and traffic is coming your way, you’re ready to start monetizing your blog.
 If you’re wondering how you can do that, below you will find some helpful networks.